 The logical interpretation or view would seem to be 24 hours from the time of arrest save the time that is required for the journey to the court.
 This is because the Subordinate Courts Act 1948 provides that Magistrates includes ex-officio Magistrates, hence any Assistant Registrar, District Officer or Assistant District Officer, may grant the authorisation.
 It is preferable that a remand application after office hours could be agreed upon so that it could be done at an appointed place (official premises) and time, not at their private residence for reasons that are quite obvious.
-What a police officer needs to do is the moment the accused has been arrested, and if police bail is not given, all the necessary efforts must be taken to take the suspect to a Magistrates Court or before any Magistrate for authorisation within the 24 hours excluding the time of the journey to detain him further for purpose of investigation or further investigations.
-This view is consistent and ransparent otherwise 24 hours could be a matter of days.
-The police are advised to get authorisation from a Magistrate for he detention of the arrested person, as soon as may be, if they anticipate that an investigation into the offence will exceed 24 hours.
-Moreover, both the Article 5(4) of the Federal Constitution and section 28 of the Criminal Procedure Code emphasise that the detention of the arrested person should without unreasonable delay be authorised by a Magistrate (excluding the time necessary for the journey), and in any event, must be within 24 hours.
-Therefore, if a person is arrested on Friday at noon, the police are required to get an authorisation for the suspect's detention from a Magistrate by 4.30 pm the same day before the Magistrate goes home, and if it not possible to do it by then, provided the delay is necessary (or if the person is arrested after office hour), an authorisation from any Magistrate whether officio or ex-officio whoever is available.
+What a police officer needs to do is the moment the accused has been arrested, and if police bail is not given, and it is contemplated that investigations cannot be completed within the actual 24 hours, then all the necessary efforts must be taken to take the suspect to a Magistrates Court or before any Magistrate during the available office hours.
+This view is consistent and transparent otherwise with the five-day a week working period and public holiday, 24 hours could be a matter of days.
+Moreover, both Article 5(4) of the Federal Constitution and s 28 of the Criminal Procedure Code emphasise that the detention of the arrested person should without unreasonable delay be authorised by a Magistrate (excluding the time necessary for the journey), and in any event, must be within 24 hours.
+Therefore, if a person is arrested on Friday at noon, the police are required to get an authorisation for the suspect's detention from a Magistrate by 4.30 pm the same day before the Magistrate goes home, and if it is not possible to do it by then, provided the delay is necessary (or if the person is arrested after office hour), an authorisation from any Magistrate whether officio or ex-officio whoever is available during office hours.
 This is to pre-empt any likelihood that the detention would exceed twenty-four hours without an authorisation from a Magistrate, hence illegal.
-Recently, the implementation of a 24 hour Magistrate for remand purposes is therefore a commendable move provided that the 24 hour period is defined as 24 hours save the time of the journey needed to go the Magistrate.
-The idea of having a 24 hour Magistrate court for remand purposes definitely lends support to this view that the computation of 24 hours is inclusive of the excluded days save the time of the journey to the magistrate court for remand application.
+Recently, the implementation of a 24-hour Magistrate for remand purposes is therefore a commendable move provided that the 24-hour period is defined as 24 hours save the time of the journey needed to go the Magistrate.
+The idea of having a 24-hour Magistrate court for remand purposes definitely lends support to this view that the computation of 24 hours is inclusive of the excluded days save the time of the journey to the magistrate court for remand application.